 MDAC, Microsoft Data Access SDK from http://support.microsoft.com/kb/110093.

-MySQL client libraries and include files from MySQL 8.0 or higher for Connector/ODBC 8.0, or MySQL 5.7 for Connector/ODBC 5.3.
-This is required because Connector/ODBC uses calls and structures that exist only starting from this version of the library.
-To get the client libraries and include files, visit http://dev.mysql.com/downloads/.
+The MySQL client library and include files from MySQL 8.0 or higher for Connector/ODBC 8.0, or MySQL 5.7 for Connector/ODBC 5.3.
+This is required because Connector/ODBC uses calls and structures that do not exist in older versions of the library.
+To get the client library and include files, visit http://dev.mysql.com/downloads/.

 Set the environment variables for the Visual Studio toolchain.
 Visual Studio includes a batch file to set these for you, and installs a Start menu shortcut that opens a command prompt with these variables set.